NoahWhite1115/Funnies/README.md

 --------------------------------------------------------------------------------

 Run
-    ./setup-funnies
+    ./setup
+for Linux\Mac installs and
+    ./setup.bat

-This will generate the executable ./funnies on Linux and funnies.exe in Windows.
+for Windows.
+This will generate the executable
+    ./funnies
+on Linux and
+    ./funnies.bat in Windows.
 If you want funnies as a global command on Linux, place this in the /bin directory.

-You may have to run chmod on the linux script to allow it to properly run.
+You may have to run chmod on the Linux script to allow it to properly run.

 Adding Comics
 -------------------------------------------------------------------------------